mfranzke/datalist-polyfill/README.md

 This is a minimal and dependency-free vanilla JavaScript polyfill for the awesome datalist-functionality, that will bring joy and happiness into our lives :-)

-* Mainly built for Safari, as nearly all of the other browsers support it quite well: <https://caniuse.com/#feat=datalist>
+* Mainly built for Safari (but supporting IE9 as well), as nearly all of the other browsers [support it quite nicely](https://caniuse.com/#feat=datalist)
 * Released under the [![MIT license][license-badge]][mit]
 * Made in Germany.
 And supported by so many great people from all over this planet - see "Credits" accordingly.